DREAM Act: Economic

-In a December 2010 report, the federal Congressional Budget Office and the Joint Committee on Taxation estimated that the November 30, 2010 version of the DREAM Act would reduce (federal) direct deficits by about $1.4 billion over the 2011–2020 period and increase federal government revenues by $2.3 billion over the next 10 years.
+In a December 2010 report, the federal Congressional Budget Office and the Joint Committee on Taxation estimated that the November 30, 2010, version of the DREAM Act would reduce (federal) direct deficits by about $1.4 billion over the 2011–2020 period and increase federal government revenues by $2.3 billion over the next 10 years.
 Indirect federal costs (about 80% of the federal budget) and state and local tax impacts were not considered.
-However, the same report also notes that the Act "would increase projected deficits by more than $5 billion in at least one of the four consecutive 10-year periods starting in 2021" (emphasis added).
+However, the same report also notes that the act "would increase projected deficits by more than $5 billion in at least one of the four consecutive 10-year periods starting in 2021" (emphasis added).
 A study conducted by the Center for American Progress estimates that if passed, the DREAM Act would create 1.4 million jobs by 2030, primarily through the expected increase in educational attainment, earnings, and buying power for "DREAMers".

-Luis Miranda, White House Director of Hispanic Media, has spoken in support of the 2010 version of the DREAM Act.
-He argues that passage of the Act would make the U.S. more competitive in the global economy by allowing undocumented immigrants "to live up to their fullest potential and contribute to the economic growth of our country."
+Luis Miranda, White House director of Hispanic media, has spoken in support of the 2010 version of the DREAM Act.
+He argues that passage of the act would make the U.S. more competitive in the global economy by allowing illegal immigrants "to live up to their fullest potential and contribute to the economic growth of our country."
 Miranda argues that the DREAM Act would not create an "amnesty program" because it requires a "lengthy and rigorous process" to be eligible for benefits, requiring, for example, a criminal background check and proof that the applicant has not committed any crimes that would make him ineligible for residency.
-Miranda also argues the Act would not encourage more students to immigrate because it only applies to undocumented immigrants who are already in the country.
-Furthermore, the Act would create a waiting period before DREAM Act applicants could sponsor green card applications for their relatives.
+Miranda also argues the act would not encourage more students to immigrate because it only applies to illegal immigrants who are already in the country.
+Furthermore, the act would create a waiting period before DREAM Act applicants could sponsor green card applications for their relatives.
 Miranda also notes that Defense Secretary Robert Gates has stated that the DREAM Act would provide an expanded pool of military recruits.